Meteora in winter: rocky wonderland in Greece

-Though most popular time to visit Meteora is in the summer, it’s gorgeous sight any time of the year.
+Though the most popular time to visit Meteora is in the summer, it’s gorgeous sight any time of the year.
 To avoid the crowds and hot weather (climbing the stone steps to monasteries and hitting the walking trails can surely be sweaty and tiring during the hottest months), we would recommend to visit outside the peak season.
-We had the luck to hit the scene after (and during) snowfall, so the landscape turned into snow-covered winter wonderland.
+We had the luck to hit the scene after (and during) snowfall just before Christmas, so the landscape turned into snow-covered winter wonderland.

 How to visit Meteora

 The rocks and monasteries are easily accessible from Kalabaka town or the neighboring, small but charming Kastraki village.
 Distances in the area are short, so it’s possible to see all the monasteries on a day trip, but the area is so fascinating and photogenic that we warmly recommend reserving at least couple of days for the visit.
 There are plenty of accommodation options (including camping sites), restaurants, cafes and tour operators in the villages.
 Kalabaka can be reached by train from Athens or Thessaloniki, or by bus from several bigger cities in Greece mainland.
 The nearest airport is Volos, about two hours drive away.